MrTango/rispy/README.rst

 TAG_KEY_MAPPING
 ---------------

-The parser use a TAG_KEY_MAPPING, with one can override by calling readris() with a custom mapping.
+The parser use a TAG_KEY_MAPPING, witch one can override by calling readris() with a custom mapping.

 ::